-During the seventeenth and eighteenth century a Sir William Blackett also served as a Newcastle Member of Parliament and a Sir Edward Blackett served as a Member of Parliament for Northumberland.
-A Sir Walter Calverley Blackett was a Member of Parliament for Newcastle from 1734 and a Christopher Blackett was elected as a Member of Parliament for Southern Northumberland in 1837.
+During the seventeenth and eighteenth century Sir William Blackett served as a Newcastle MP and a Sir Edward Blackett served as an MP for Northumberland.
+A Sir Walter Calverley Blackett was an MP for Newcastle from 1734 and a Christopher Blackett was elected as an MP for southern Northumberland in 1837.

 Historic Durham surname with a Royal connection

-However, the most significant place with which the Blakistons were associated was Gibside near Gateshead which they acquired from the Marleys in the 1540s.
+The most significant place with which the Blakistons were associated was Gibside which they had acquired from the Marleys in the 1540s.
 Here in 1603-20 a William Blakiston built Gibside Hall.
 In 1713 there was a marriage to a member of the Bowes family of Streatlam near Barnard Castle in Teesdale and in 1720 William Blakiston Bowes built Streatlam Castle.
-Through a later marriage this branch of the family became the Bowes Lyons and are of course ancestors of Queen Elizabeth II.
+Through a later marriage this branch of the family became the Bowes Lyons (see below) and are of course ancestors of Queen Elizabeth II.

-William Blakiston was the Mayor of Durham in 1678 (and elected the as a Member of Parliament for the city in 1679).
+William Blakiston was the mayor of Durham in 1678 (and elected as an MP for the city in 1679).
 Graves of prominent members of the Blakiston family can be seen in Durham Cathedral.

 See also the Bowes surname (below) and the link to the family tree of Blakiston and Bowes .

 Listed as one of Henry Guppy’s surnames peculiar to the North and East Riding of Yorkshire and still significant in North and East Yorkshire.
 In the 1881 census there were 331 individuals with the Blenkin surname including 6 residing in Northumberland, 39 in Durham and 220 in Yorkshire.
 It is possibly a variant of Blenkinsopp.
 The ‘Blenkin’ element of that name is Celtic and means ‘man who lives on a hill’.
 A John Blenkinson is mentioned in Yorkshire in 1553 in the Register of the Freemen of the City of York.